-Notwithstanding these clusters and our economic strengths, the challenge going forward is the Norfolk economies high level of dependency on lower wage, lower-skill sectors such as food production, agriculture and tourism.
+Notwithstanding these clusters and our economic strengths, the challenge going forward is the Norfolk economy's high level of dependency on lower wage, lower-skill sectors such as food production, agriculture and tourism, and the related high concentrations of very deprived populations in some parts of the County and 'hidden' rural poverty elsewhere.
 This is reflected in productivity levels per head which are significantly below the national average.
 This, coupled with low levels of investment, relatively poor infrastructure and skills attainment, impacts on potential future economic growth.